Career Fair Tips for Job Seekers

 With our collective over-reliance on major job boards like Indeed and Monster, you might think career fairs are a job search technique of the past.
 However, the reality is that many private companies and governmental agencies still consider career fairs to be a viable recruiting method for finding candidates in a wide range of positions.

-Related: List of Career Fairs for Job Seekers
+Related: List of National Career Fairs

 It is important to have a strategy to get the most out of your time at online or local career fairs.
 Here are 5 career fair tips to improve your odds of getting a great job.